Best Of17 min read

 Charles Schwab

-Schwab Intelligent Portfolios charges exactly $0 in management fees.
-Zero.
-The catch — and there is one, because there's always one — is a $5,000 minimum balance and a somewhat controversial cash allocation requirement.
-Schwab keeps a portion of your portfolio in cash, which earns interest for Schwab.
+Schwab Intelligent Portfolios charges zero in management fees.
+But there's a catch (there's always one), and this one matters: a $5,000 minimum balance and a somewhat controversial cash allocation.
+Schwab keeps a chunk of your portfolio in cash, which generates interest for Schwab.
 That's essentially where the "free" comes from.
-It's not shady exactly, but it's worth understanding before you sign up.
+It's not dishonest exactly, but it's definitely worth understanding going in.

-For larger portfolios, that cash drag is a real cost to model out.
-But for a $50,000+ passive investor who wants zero management fees and trusts the Schwab name?
-The numbers work out reasonably well.
-Schwab Premium ($30/month after a one-time $300 planning fee) adds unlimited human CFP access, which is actually a solid deal if you'd otherwise be paying 1% to a traditional advisor.
+For bigger portfolios, that cash drag becomes a real cost you need to calculate.
+But if you've got $50,000+ and want zero management fees while trusting the Schwab name?
+The numbers often work out fine.
+Schwab Premium ($30/month after a one-time $300 planning fee) adds unlimited human CFP access, which is actually a solid value proposition if you'd otherwise pay 1% to a traditional advisor.

 Key Features: